 Arbitration, Civil Mediation, Case Evaluation, Special Master Hearings

+Judge Borenstein is the recipient of numerous awards for teaching excellence and dedication to his students, as well as many honors for his work as a Judge.
 A native of Havana, Cuba, he has worked tirelessly for many years to improve the delivery of legal and interpreter services to the Latino community, including serving as Chair of the Massachusetts Trial Court Interpreter Committee.
 Details of his many awards as a Judge and law professor, as well as his professional experience are set out in his CV.
 He received his BA from The George Washington University in 1972, JD from Northeastern University in 1975 and an LLM from Harvard Law School in 1983.